Last Updated on April 7, 2021 by Natasha Amar

 Now, Dubai loves to get people to spend their money- so we’ve got plenty of sales happening year-round.
 Really, they’re far too many to list- so I’ve picked the major shopping festivals in Dubai and included them below.

-The Dubai Shopping Festival takes place from mid-December until early February, and in 2020, it will be in its 25th edition.
-That’s right, 25 years of this annual shopping festival that attracts shoppers from all around the world thanks to amazing deals, discounts, and sales.
+The Dubai Shopping Festival takes place from mid-December until early February.
+This annual shopping festival that attracts shoppers from all around the world thanks to amazing deals, discounts, and sales.

 December is generally a great month to visit Dubai for shopping– there are plenty of sales and discounts around the city to encourage people to increase their holiday shopping.
 And boy, does it work- my December bank account statements look dismal at best.

 At this time, there are many discounts to be found in the city’s malls and markets- anywhere between 25% to 90% off on everything from clothing and furniture to cars and perfumes- we’re talking thousands of retailers around Dubai.
 This is a great excuse to shop for your Christmas and holiday presents in Dubai.

 This shopping festival is accompanied by fireworks, cultural shows, and performances across Dubai.
 There are also outdoor markets with custom and unique products created by the city’s talented artists and designers.

 What’s worth knowing is that you’ll also be able to enter a whole bunch of raffle draws to win prizes like fancy cars (Infiniti QX50, anyone?) to cash prizes of AED1,000,000!
 Simply spending money in the malls or retail areas means you’ll be eligible to enter raffle draws to win prizes and gift vouchers- so this is the best time to get the most value for your money.